wtnm/is-fns/readme.md

 <!-- tocstop -->

 ## Overview
-`ts-is-fns` - a bunch of functions to make various checks
+`is-fns` - a bunch of functions to make various checks

 ## Installation

 To install the stable version:

 ```
-npm install --save ts-is-fns
+npm install --save is-fns
 ```

 ## Documentation